NetZissou/pyml/README.md

 ## Working Environment

-To create a python virtrual environment
+To recreate the working environment for this repo:
 ```
 # Create a python virtrual environment
 python -m venv venv